/images/avatar.png

 multiseat - roadmap

 This week our laboratory at university released the MDM utility to ease the process of installation and configuration of a multiseat box.
 The idea is that the end-user should not use some boring and hard howtos anymore to deploy it.
 Just installing a distro package must be enough now.
-Try it, use it, report the bugs and send the patches! :) But I would like to call attention here because we’re still relying on the ugly Xephyr solution to build the multiseat on a simple PC machine (there are people selling this solution.
+Try it, use it, report the bugs and send the patches! :)

 Parallel events (panic) with X

 Unfortunately that model which I described some weeks ago to put the input event delivery of the X server in a separate thread wouldn’t be an advantage.
 I precipitated myself thinking that it could be feasible.
-Sorry :( I started to implement all this but it showed a very boring task to grab all the globals variables which both threads touch and to lock it.
-So I decided to stop going in this way.
+Sorry :(

 Priorities and scheduling hints for X server threads

 Input events routed through another thread/process can have bad effects on latency because we can’t guarantee that it will get scheduled at the right moment.
 Although this is hard to see happening with the current X server threaded implementation, we must design something to avoid it.
 One way to improve the responsiveness is to give a high priority to the input thread and also adjust the CPU scheduling.
-(Note that this will not avoid problems related with page faults which usually happen in the X input flow.
+(Note that this will not avoid problems related with page faults which usually happen in the X input flow.)

 keep it going...